muziejus/novel-maps-of-ny-2017/sections/policies.md

 Subsequent absence requires formal documentation.
 Otherwise it begins to harm your final grade.
-Though class participation is only part of the final grade, extreme absenteeism (more than six meetings missed) may put your ability to pass the course at risk.
+Though class participation is only part of the final grade, extreme absenteeism (more than six meetings missed) will put your ability to pass the course at risk.

 Please show up on time to class, as well.

-#### Digital Learning

-I will be exposing you to a lot of new tools and concepts.
-Our class will have digitally-focused classes in our classroom, where we will learn new skills.
-These skills are difficult, and I will try to help as much as possible.

 #### Electronics

-Despite the presence of the digital, especially as the class gets deeper into the semester, our time in class is meant as a sanctuary from the distractions of the rest of the world.
-Furthermore, the class relies on discussion and engagement, and the front of a laptop screen is a brilliant shield behind which a student can hide, even unintentionally.
+Our time in class is meant as a sanctuary from the distractions of the rest of the world.
+Additionally, our class relies on discussion and engagement, and the front of a laptop screen is a brilliant shield behind which a student can hide, even unintentionally.
 During our meetings, then, there can be no use of electronic devices.
 Please also set whatever devices you have but aren’t using to silent mode.

 #### Communication